-Any business establishment which represents itself as a pawnshop and/or regularly grants loans against pawns/ collaterals physically delivered to the establishment or is suspected to be a pawnshop may be subject to the visitatorial authority of the Bangko Sentral to determine whether the establishment is engaged in the business of a pawnshop or in pawnbrokering.

-Any establishment that is found to be operating as a pawnshop illegally shall be reported to the office of the city or municipal mayor where the establishment is located, for appropriate action, without prejudice to whatever legal action that the Bangko Sentral may take against the owners and operators of the establishment.
+Any business establishment which represents itself as a pawnshop and/or regularly grant loans against pawns/collaterals physically delivered to the establishment or is suspected to be a pawnshop or found to be operating as a pawnshop illegally shall be reported to the office of the city or municipal mayor where the establishment is located, for appropriate action, without prejudice to whatever legal action under Section 18 of P.D.
+No. 114 that may be taken against the owners and operators of the establishment.